Authored by the expert who managed and guided the team behind the Thailand Property Pack

 Does a property price drop look likely in Bangkok as of 2026?

-As of early 2026, the likelihood of a meaningful, broad property price drop in Bangkok over the next 12 months is low to medium, leaning more toward continued softness than a sharp correction.
+As of 2026, the risk of a meaningful property price decline in Bangkok over the next 12 months looks medium for generic condos and low to medium for good landed homes.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Bangkok.